Could masturbation be God’s “way out” for single Christians struggling with their sex drive?

 – Sexual intimacy is a beautiful gift from God to a married couple

-– God will help you not to “awaken love until it’s time.”
+– God will help you to not “awaken love until it’s time.”

-– Christ delivers from all sin, including masturbation
+– Christ delivers from all sin, including masturbation.

 If you are struggling with masturbation or pornography or simply want to learn more, please read this excellent post and testimony on how to one man overcame both.
+Also take a look at this other post, a first-hand experience (and warning) by a husband on how pornography has effected his marriage and intimacy.

 Like what you just read?
 Sign up to receive my posts in your inbox!
 Simply click here: Subscribe to Intentional Today.
 As a thank-you, you will also receive a copy of my eBook, Navigating Change + 1st Chapter of my book, free.
 Connect with me on Facebook, Pinterest and Instagram for daily encouragement on life and marriage!